muratk3n/thirdwave/en/tweets/2018/week4.md

 See above.

+---

 Gillian Tett, Financial Times

 In 1959, a group of anthropologists assembled in an Austrian castle to discuss the nature of cultures around the Mediterranean region.
 Their brainstorming produced a striking idea: if you want to understand the political dynamic of societies in places ranging from Andalusia to Jordan, you need to look at the concept of “honour and shame”.

 The reason?
 Most northern European cultures tend to assume that societies should be shaped by legal rules, bureaucratic hierarchies and a sense that everybody should be equal in front of the law and state.
 However, according to Matthew Engelke, an anthropologist at the London School of Economics, in many Mediterranean cultures “authority [has traditionally] resided in the family unit”, rather than in the state.

 “Displays of power were exercised in and through individuals, even when they related to corporate identities,” he observes in his new book, Think Like an Anthropologist, adding that power and status “were often made in the form of bravado and raw assertions of might”.
 To put it another way, what creates social glue in the Mediterranean region is not government; instead it is a sense of “honour”, which means defending family and friends at all costs against perceived enemies, never mind the law.

 This is a fascinating idea to ponder, particularly if you are sitting on a Mediterranean beach right now.
 But having watched the extraordinary developments in Donald Trump’s White House in recent weeks, I am starting to think that this honour and shame pattern might be one way to frame the president’s political dynamic too [..]

 [H]e places great trust in family ties, insists on high levels of loyalty from subordinates and takes public revenge if this is breached (as James Comey, the former FBI director, knows only too well).
 He issues orders through personal channels, not bureaucracies.
 He makes displays of bravado against self-styled enemies, usually via Twitter, and hates being slighted (or “dishonoured”, as an anthropologist might say).
 Indeed, he tends to view foreign policy through a similar lens: just look at all those tweets complaining that perceived rivals are “laughing at us”.

 Then there is his attitude towards the state.
 As anthropologists such as Julian Pitt-Rivers and John G Peristiany have observed, honour and shame cultures tend to flourish when the state is weak, and are associated with a dismissive attitude towards government structures: although people in a traditional Mediterranean culture may defend their family as a matter of honour, they do not necessarily consider it “shameful” to cheat the state, because government is considered too impersonal to matter.
 Aristocrats, Pitt-Rivers suggests, have sometimes displayed a similar assumption about being above the law; so too many gangster cultures.

 Good Catch

+---

 Trump is a man torn - his father apparently was a hard-core Protestan.
 Good - but he spent too much time in New Jersey, Queens - there are lota f--ing gumba there, he was probably effected by that... he was infected by it.
 All the glitz, the gold, bling bling, are status symbols, an extension of nobility culture, a descendant of the agrarian era.
 Sad to see people clinging to forms that are good and gone.

-Related

-Goat Lovers

-at

-January 24, 2018
+---

 I blame the Republicans for the polarization in US politics, do you?

 No

 I blame the Corporate Democrats - because they offer so little alternative by means of policy, they have to create extra friction around hot-button issues, gun legislation, abortion, etc. and that creates its mirror image, its opposite.
 Republicans are not the instigators, they are merely following suit.

 Let's remember Clinton: after his win 1992 what was his first major crisis?
 It wasn't the economy, another country, a war, education, or energy.
 His first crisis was, wait for it ... gays in the military.
 It all started with Clinton sort of "slipping" during a conversation with reporters, then all hell broke loose and everyone back then thought Clinton was "jumped" by the press, because a story with Clinton and sex was too hard to resist.

 That's not what happened: the problem was (is) Dems have nothing to define themselves with, so you "slip", and others are wired to "catch" you because they know where the drama is at.
 Or guns - Clinton regularly shared a story with him coming to punches with an NRA guy.
 Yeah fine, we want gun control, but beat the shit out of them?
 No.

 Al Gore, after his defeat on 2000, immediately jumps on climate change, books, the movie..
 It's great, it's a big issue, but you have to see the desperation these people have to define themselves with something, anything that are, sadly, miles away from people's daily lives.
 Climate change is of course real, and dangerous - but it is the perfect "behind the scenes" thing that handled exclusively by government.
 Isn't those issues what these frakkers are there for?
 To take the long view so regular people don't have to?

 But no. Because they can't talk about criminal reform, they have to talk about abortion, gun control, climate, with such disproportionate energy that other side needs to match, so we get useless polarization.

 Don't get me started on Obama and his "they cling to their religion and their guns" thing.

 We don't see Bernie jumping up and down on the "hot button" issues because 1) he doesn't have to, there is, like, important stuff and 2) electorally it's actually stupid to bang on that.

 That's not to say that Corporate Democrats can never win elections - they do, sometimes Time for Change dynamics is so strong (the other guy has to go), even a sock puppet will win it.
 2008, or even 1992 Dems had a major advantage.
 But we can see overall the wins are lopsided, out of the last 6 Presidents, 4 were Republicans.
 Reagan gets his VP in there, but your VP or SecState does not make it.

+---

 Question